webplatform/docs/css/functions/cross-fade/index.md

 ''Wolf on moon''

 ==Support==
 As of this writing (October 2012), CSS <code>cross-fade()</code> is only supported in Google Chrome, and only with the <code>-webkit-</code> prefix.
-So to use the wolf-on-moon" example above in Chrome, you would code:
+So to use the wolf-on-moon example above in Chrome, you would code:

 <syntaxhighlight language="css">
 <div style="background-image:-webkit-cross-fade(url('moon.jpg'), url('wolf.png'), 50%); width:600px; height:600px;"></div>